Axstoria/Axstoria-Software/Docs/testing_policy.md

 ### Process

-The test will be done in 2 part, first the developpers will test the version to verify that everything is stable and up-to-date by doing manual tests.
+The test will be done in 2 parts, first the developpers will test the version to verify that everything is stable and up-to-date by doing manual tests.
 Then once we're sure that everything is up to standards the version will be put on the main branch and the binary will be made accessible to our group of 20 testers, along with a notification of the new functionnalities, the fixes and changes made to the project.
-They will have complete access to the binary until the next version and will report at any moment their feelings about the game, the bug and the part to enhance.
-Those reports will be then added to the list of issues to address in the Kanban and a part of the team will be dedicated to correct that for the next version, while the rest works on the new functionnalities.
+They will have complete access to the binary until the next version and will report at any moment their feelings about the game, the bugs and the parts to enhance.
+These reports will be then added to the list of issues to address in the Kanban and a part of the team will be dedicated to correct that for the next version, while the rest works on the new functionnalities.

 ### What to test?

 As said precedently, the binary as a whole will be tested and how user friendly it is.
-Every component, feature and functionnality will be tested by the players to make sure everything runs smoothly and give them an optimal experience.
+Every component, feature and functionnality will be tested by the players to make sure everything runs smoothly and gives them an optimal experience.

 ## Performance test